ShoumikMajumdar/GradingSystem/doc/README.md

 ### Child class of BaseDBReader
 - CourseReader
 - StudentReader
-- ComponentReader
+- ComponentReader etc..
-etc..
-All API definition can be found in doc
+All API definition can be found in doc/API.java